aioli-framework/aioli-guestbook-example/README.md

-aioli-guestbook: RESTful HTTP API Unit Example
+aioli-guestbook: RESTful Unit Example
 ===

-The idea with this example is to show how a RESTful HTTP API Unit can be built using the Aioli Framework.
+The idea with this example is to show how a simple Unit can be built using the Aioli Framework.

 Documentation
 ---

-Check out the [Unit Documentation](https://aioli-guestbook-example.readthedocs.io) for usage and info about the HTTP and Service APIs.
+Check out the [Unit Documentation](https://aioli-guestbook-example.readthedocs.io) for details.

-Examples
----

-Every guestbook needs a guesthouse, right?

-Check out the [example directory](/example) to see how [aioli-guestbook](/aioli_guestbook) can be incorporated into an example Guesthouse Application.

 Author